electroneum/electroneum-web3.js/docs/docs/guides/basics/eth.md

 ## Introduction

-The `web3-eth` package provides a set of powerful functionalities to interact with the Ethereum blockchain and smart contracts.
+The `web3-eth` package provides a set of powerful functionalities to interact with the Electroneum SmartChain blockchain and smart contracts.
 In this tutorial, we will guide you through the basics of using the `web3-eth` package of web3.js version 4.
 We will be using TypeScript throughout the examples.

 ## Overview